 The logic behind this thinking is preparing for the worst.
 If a cat does develop a malignant tumor at the injection site, amputation may be necessary.

 Not all vaccines must be injected.
 FVCRP, FIP, and Bordetella can be inhaled nasally, but may not be as effective as injections.
-Discuss your options with a vet.
+Discuss the options with a vet.

 Common Side Effects of Cat Vaccinations